manastech/handbook/en/99-apendice/2-repository-rules.md

 ### Guidelines

-Several items to keep into consideration when working on the repository:
+Several other things to consider when working in a repository.

 * No Half-baked Features in Master
 * Merge to Master Before Release